Error breaks up pitching duel as Mariners edge Twins 1-0

 Mariners: 2B Robinson Cano was placed on the disabled list with a broken bone in his right hand.
 He was replaced on the roster and in the starting lineup by nine-year veteran Gordon Beckham.

-Twins: 3B Miguel Sano (hamstring) is "not very close to 100 percent" while running, according to manager Paul Molitor.
-Sano has been on the DL since May 1. .
+Twins: 3B Miguel Sano (hamstring) is "not very close to 100 percent" while running, according to Molitor.
+Sano has been on the DL since May 1. ...
 The team announced C Jason Castro will undergo surgery to remove damaged cartilage in his right knee.
-He's expected to miss at least four to six weeks. .
-RHP Ervin Santana (finger) threw to batters at the Twins' minor league facility in Florida for the first time since undergoing surgery in February.
-The team hopes he'll be ready to pitch in an extended spring training game next Monday.
+He's expected to miss at least four to six weeks. ...
+RHP Ervin Santana (finger) threw to batters at the Twins' minor league facility in Florida for the first time since having surgery in February.
+The club hopes he'll be ready to pitch in an extended spring training game next Monday.

 UP NEXT